 From 2014 to 2017 I worked at the Prisma Lab at the University of Naples as a Postdoc researcher in Computer Vision for the RoDyMan project under the supervision of Professor Bruno Siciliano and Vincenzo Lippiello, and dealt with tracking deformable objects for robotic dynamic manipulation purposes.

-My research interests mainly involve 2D/3D object tracking and detection, pose estimation, registration, point cloud processing, segmentation, and physical simulation, for robotics, augmented reality, and medical imaging applications.
+My research interests mainly involve 2D/3D object tracking and detection, pose estimation, registration, point cloud processing, segmentation, and physical simulation, for robotics and augmented reality applications.